No of people | Price per person |

 Whether you’re looking for a classic experience, a more luxurious approach, or a shorter itinerary, we’ve got a package that suits your style:

 The trek from Lukla to Everest Base Camp (EBC) spans approximately 65 kilometers (40 miles) one way, making the round trip about 130 kilometers (80 miles).
-Most trekkers complete the journey in 11 to 14 days, which includes essential acclimatization stops along the way.

 Two key rest days are typically spent in: